Kolya080808/SimpleFileHost/README.md

 - Without `--max-size` flag, server automatically limits file size is 200MB
 - Minimal HTTP implementation (no keep-alive)
 - Large or interrupted uploads may fail (I've tried to fix it, but I am not sure that it works well.
 At least 60gb worked well).
+- If you do not use any bind flags, the server binds 127.0.0.1, to make everything safe.
+Do not forget to bind to another address.

 ---
 ## P.S.

 I tried to make a TLS, but I do not have enough knowledge to do that.
+I will try to implement this, but most likely I will not.
 In case you want and can help, or if you have suggestions for improvements, you can contact me via [telegram](https://kolya080808.t.me/).

 ---